ertush/kmhfr/README.md

 # KMHFL3 Frontend

+This is the frontend application for KMHFL with new features (GIS, Dynamic Reports).
+Phase 1 is to have it as a read-only data consumption app.
+Phase 2 and beyond is to add CRUD features.

+## API

+Currently, this uses the test API available through [api.kmhfltest.health.go.ke](https://api.kmhfltest.health.go.ke).

 ## Preview

-Preview the example live on [kmhfl3.vercel.app](https://kmhfl3.vercel.app):
+An on-premise test server is needed.
+Currently, you can preview the example live on [kmhfl3.vercel.app](https://kmhfl3.vercel.app):

 ## How to use